 Don’t worry all hope is not lost with UGR19

 There is a table to help.
-The above calculation is used to work out what the Unified Glare Rating is in rooms of different sizes, walls, ceiling and work surface reflectances.
+The above calculation is used to work out what the Unified Glare Rating is in rooms of different sizes, walls, ceilings and work surface reflectances.
 Interdistance spacing of the luminaire is centred in a grid which shows there are many different UGR ratings in different rooms.

 Challenges of UGR<19 luminaires